 Next time I will have to remember to not fill the pan quite so high, as my scones rose more than I expected them to.

-I’ve tried quite a few variations of things to put inside scones and my favorite has definitely been fresh fruit.
+I’ve tried quite a few variations of things to put inside scones and my favorite has definitely been fresh fruit like apples and blueberries.
 I bought a bunch of pretty red strawberries, so I decided to make strawberry scones!
 I also tried out a new cream scone recipe that I found on Mirch Masala.
 I modified the recipe somewhat.
 For instance, the original recipe requires the dough to be refrigerated, but since I’ve baked other cream scones recipes without refrigerating the dough, I skipped that step here as well.